Doctors for Weight Loss

 Moshy: Program-based subscription model, starting from $249 per month with offers (regular price $349 per month; no lock-in contracts).
 Medication cost included.

-Is Medication Cost Included in the Fee?
+Is Medication Cost Included in the Cost?

 Subscription vs Pay-As-You-Go